-The A-Mark Prizes are awarded by press clubs and associations as part of their journalism contests in the states highlighted below.
+The A-Mark Prizes award $15,000 per state, presented by press clubs and associations as part of their journalism contests in the states highlighted below.
 Winners will be listed below the map once they are announced in each state.

 First Place